Reconstructibility of matroid polytopes

+An important subclass of matroid polytopes, which we investigate further, are hypersimplices; these are the (base) polytopes of uniform matroids.
+Their graphs are known as Johnson graphs and play an important role in the theory of error correcting codes; see for example \cite{MacWilliamsSloane}.
+The term ``hypersimplex'' was introduced in \cite{GabGelLos75}, but these polytopes appeared much earlier, for example in the work of Coxeter \cite[p.\,163]{Cox73} where he uses a construction of Stott \cite[p.\,15]{Stott:1910}.
+Since then, hypersimplices have featured in a number of applications, including combinatorial optimisation.
+Matroid polytopes, and in particular hypersimplices, naturally appear as moment polytopes of Grassmannians under torus actions \cite{GelfandEtAl:1987}.
+This fact connects tropical algebraic geometry to high energy physics and scattering amplitudes.
+Here positive geometries, hypersimplices, and other positroids are central; see \cite{Postnikov:2018} and \cite{ABCGPT:2016}.
+Hypersimplices are also weight polytopes of the fundamental representations of the general linear group.

-We begin with a brief overview of how this manuscript is organised.
-It consists of three further sections.
-In Section~\ref{sec:intro-rec}, we give an introduction to the classical problem of reconstructing a polytope from its graph (Problem~\ref{prob:rec}), or more general, from its $k$-skeleton.
-We introduce a variation of the classical reconstruction in Problem~\ref{prob:class-rec}, which we call \emph{class reconstruction problem}.
+This manuscript is organised as follows.
+Beside this general introduction, it consists of three further sections.
+In Section~\ref{sec:intro-rec}, we introduce the classical problem of reconstructing a polytope from its (dual) graph (Problem~\ref{prob:rec}), or more generally, from its $k$-skeleton.
+We also introduce a variation of the classical reconstruction in Problem~\ref{prob:class-rec}, which we call \emph{class reconstruction problem}.
 This new problem is inspired by a conjecture of Joswig, \cite[Conjecture 3.1]{Joswig:2000}, stating that a cubical polytope is reconstructible from its dual graph.
-We examine this conjecture in this section and show that the conjecture should be about class reconstructibility of cubical polytopes (Example~\ref{ex:dualcubical}).
-In the remaining of the paper, we focus on the reconstructibility of matroid (base) polytopes from their graphs.
+We examine this conjecture in this section and show that it is false in the sense of \cref{prob:rec} by providing a counterexample in Example~\ref{ex:dualcubical}.
+However, it remains open for the problem of class reconstructibility of cubical polytopes; see \cref{prob:class-rec}.
+In the remaining part of the paper, we focus on the reconstructibility of matroid (base) polytopes from their graphs.

-In Section~\ref{sec:BasisExchangeGraphs}, we exploit Maurer's characterisation \cite{Maurer:1973} of basis exchange graphs, i.e.\ the vertex-edge graphs of matroid polytopes, to obtain Theorem~\ref{thm:recmatroids}, which characterises matroids with isomorphic basis exchange graphs.
-This part does not use any polytope theory.